bootstrap-email/documentation-1.x/docs/width.md

 </div>

 {% include header.html name="Usage" hr="false" %}
-Like the [spacing utilities](/docs/spacing) it uses `4px` as the increment size for each number.
+Like the [padding utilities](/docs/padding) it uses `4px` as the increment size for each number.
 So `w-10` is `10 * 4px` which is `40px`.
 To do 100% width you can use `w-full`.
 These width and max-width utilities are really useful for images because **images need a width and/or a height** for them to be rendered properly in many versions of Outlook.
 ```html
 <img src="#" class="max-w-12 w-full" /> /* image 48px width */
 <img src="#" class="max-w-150 w-full" /> /* image 600px width, use this for an image that is "full width" in a container in an email */